 Ron shot Harry a look.
 His friend had stopped just inside the door and didn't seem to know where he should go.

-"Let's head up to my room," Ron told him.
-"Before she puts us to work."
+"Let's head up to my room," Ron said quietly.
+"Before Mum puts us to work."

 "Did you ever think we'd get this far?"
 Ron asked Harry, who had taken a similar position, only on his own bed.